minuscholastica/Minune/app/_posts/briefly-about-me.md

 Drop me a message if any of this resonates with you, would love to chat!

 > [!tip] Briefly on the Name of the Blog
-> Briefly on the name of the blog, if anyone's interested:
 >
 > Minu is obviously my name, Minune (미누네) in Korean is Minu's place.
 >